-- If you only want to delete a single version, use the "Versions" drop-down to select it.
+- If you want to delete a single version, use the "Versions" dropdown to select it.

-- The other two options are only different if you have modules with the same name but different providers.
-(For example, if you have module repos named
+- Delete all versions for this provider for this module: Deletes the entire module for a single provider.
+This is important if you have modules with the same name but with different providers.
+For example, if you have module repos named

 terraform-azure-appserver, the registry treats them as alternate providers of the same